-Dr. Yvonne Kaye, Highly Respected by Both Mental Health and Addiction Professionals
+Dr. Yvonne Kaye is Highly Respected by Both Mental Health and Addiction Professionals

 Dr. Kaye has been in field of human service for many years, encountering extraordinary people whose courage has amazed her.
 Her passion is offering enrichment in life, mentally and emotionally, to those who have no concept of their own creativity.